-TMDLs are frequently developed using Water Quality Modeling.
-The process establishes the allowable pollutant loadings or other quantifiable parameters for a waterbody based on the relationship between pollutant sources and instream water quality conditions.
+TMDLs are frequently developed using Water Quality Models.
+This process establishes the allowable pollutant loadings that can be discharged into a waterbody and still meet the water quality standards.
 TMDLs are described by the following equation:

 TMDL = ∑WLA + ∑LA + MOS

-- WLA is the Waste Load Allocation, which is the portion of a receiving water’s loading capacity that is allocated to existing and future point sources and constitutes a water quality based effluent limit.
+WLA = Waste Load Allocation assigned to existing and future point sources and constitutes a water quality based effluent limit.

-- LA is the Load Allocation, which is the estimated portion of a receiving water’s loading capacity that is attributable to existing or future non-point sources of pollution and to natural background sources, tributaries, and adjacent segments.
+LA = Load Allocation attributed to existing or future nonpoint sources of pollution and to natural background sources, tributaries, and adjacent segments.

-- MOS is the Margin of Safety, which can be either implicit or explicit.
+MOS = Margin of Safety that can be either implicit or explicit.

-If Best Management Practices (BMPs) or other non-point source controls make more stringent LA practical then WLAs can be made less stringent.
-Thus, the TMDL process provides for non-point source control tradeoffs or pollutant trading.
+If Best Management Practices (BMPs) or other nonpoint source controls make the LA more stringent, then the WLAs can be made less stringent.
+Therefore, the TMDL process provides for pollutant trading.

 Prior to 2012 individual TMDL Implementation Plans were prepared for each impaired stream segment.
 After 2012 a more detailed Implementation Plan was included in the TMDL documents.
 Resources regarding Watershed Assessment and Planning can be found below.